egonw/bacting/paper/paper.md

 the tests execute code in the managers is tested with JaCoCo ([https://www.jacoco.org/jacoco/](https://www.jacoco.org/jacoco/)) and reported online with Codecov at ([https://codecov.io/gh/egonw/bacting](https://codecov.io/gh/egonw/bacting)).

-Releases are made at irregular intervals, but often triggered by downstream uses that needed additional Bioclipse functionality to be ported.
+Releases are made at irregular intervals, but often triggered by downstream uses that need additional Bioclipse functionality to be ported.
 Releases are created with the `mvn release:prepare` and `mvn release:perform` process that tags the commit, updates the version numbers, and uploads the release to Maven Central.
 Second, a changelog is written for the